Summer University Financial Aid for Undergraduate Students

 - University Summer Loan: Undergraduate students enrolled in summer may be eligible for the University Summer Loan.
 Eligibility for the University Summer Loan is based on financial need and availability of the fund.
 The UVM Summer Loan is interest free while the student is enrolled at least half time and has a fixed 5.0% interest rate in repayment.
 Repayment begins 9 months after the student falls below half-time enrollment.

-- Stafford Loans: Undergraduate students enrolled in at least 6 credits may be eligible for limited Stafford Loan eligibility.
-Stafford Loans are available ONLY if the student did NOT borrow all available Stafford Loan funds during the fall 2018 and spring 2019 semesters.
-For example, Student was eligible for $2,750 Unsubsidized Stafford loan in the fall 2018 and $2,750 in spring 2019.
-However, Student borrowed $1,750 each semester instead of the offered $2,750.
-Thus, Student has $2,000 in 2018-2019 Stafford Loan eligibility remaining for the summer session, which he may be eligible for if he enrolls in at least 6 credits.
+- Federal Direct Subsidized or Unsubsidized Loans: Undergraduate students enrolled in at least 6 credits may be eligible for limited Federal Direct Loan eligibility.
+Federal Direct Loans are available ONLY if the student did NOT borrow all available Federal Direct Loan funds during the prior fall and spring semesters.
+For example, Student was eligible for $2,750 Federal Direct Unsubsidized loan in the prior fall and $2,750 this spring.
+However, student borrowed $1,750 each semester instead of the offered $2,750.
+Thus, student has $2,000 in current academic year Federal Direct Loan eligibility remaining for the summer session, which he may be eligible for if they enroll in at least 6 credits.

-- Parent PLUS Loan: Parents of dependent undergraduate students may borrow a Federal Direct Parent PLUS Loan for the student if the student is enrolled in at least 6 credits.
-The Federal Direct Parent PLUS Loan requires credit approval, and the parent borrower will need to complete Apply for a PLUS Loan online.
-This request should be submitted no earlier than April 1, 2019.
+- Federal Direct Parent PLUS Loan: Parents of dependent undergraduate students may borrow a Federal Direct Parent PLUS Loan for the student if the student is enrolled in at least 6 credits.
+The Federal Direct Parent PLUS Loan requires credit approval, and the parent borrower will need to apply for a PLUS Loan.
+This request should be submitted no earlier than April 1 during this current academic year.
 If applied for too early, the credit check may expire before the summer session begins, and the parent would then need to reapply.
-If the parent has not borrowed a PLUS Loan within the last 10 years through the Federal Direct Loan Program, he/she will also need to complete a PLUS Loan Master Promissory Note.
+If the parent has not borrowed a PLUS Loan within the last 10 years through the Federal Direct Loan Program, they will also need to complete a Direct PLUS Loan Master Promissory Note (MPN).

 - Federal Pell Grant: In limited cases, based on enrollment status and financial need, a student may be eligible for a Federal Pell Grant.

-- Study Abroad: Students who are studying abroad should contact Student Financial Services (firstname.lastname@example.org) for information regarding aid eligibility.
+- Study Abroad: Students who are studying abroad should email Student Financial Services for information regarding aid eligibility.

 Summer University Financial Aid for Graduate Students